 Send Ross an email

 After graduating from the College of Architecture with a degree in Urban and Regional Planning Ross continued his studies at the Bush School of Government and Public Service with a degree in Public Administration.
-Post graduation Ross moved to Fort Lauderdale, Florida to pursue a fellowship with the International City Manager Association (ICMA), and recently moved back to Aggieland to continue his career.
+Since graduation Ross has worked in municipal government for the cities of Fort Lauderdale, Florida and College Station, Texas.

 Victoria Acuff '12